API reference¶

 Subsample the ABX

-items for A, B and X independently.
-When using “across” conditions, each group of (A, B) is limited tomax_x_across
+max_size_groupitems for A, B and X independently.
+When using “across” conditions, each group of (A, B) is limited tomax_x_acrosspossible values for X. Subsampling for one or more conditions can be disabled by setting the corresponding argument toNone.- Parameters:

 Score¶